Repairing Underground Cat6 Cables: A Case Study

 The Solution

-Step 1: Identifying the Damaged Cables
+Step 1: Identifying and Mapping the Severed Cables

-Step 2: Pulling in New Cables
+Step 2: Preparing and Pulling New Cables

-Step 3: Repairing the Conduit
+Step 3: Managing Conduit Repairs

-Step 4: Termination and Testing
+Step 4: Reconnecting and Terminating Cables

 Conclusion